Skip to main content

 In the middle of escalating tensions between China and Japan, Short received a new Boeing Model 218, which he then prepared for delivery to Nanking.
 He took off on February 18, 1932.
 Short was reported to have encountered Japanese fighters on this flight, and supposedly shot one down.
 He did successfully arrive in Nanking but ended up stranded in the city after delivering the plane; the city was at a standstill over fears of Japanese attack.

 On February 22nd, Short watched as a train was loaded with refugees attempted to evacuate some citizens from Nanking, whereupon the Japanese immediately flew over and began attacking the train and other civilian targets in the area.
 This prompted Short to climb into the Boeing plane he had just delivered and fly out to defend the Chinese civilians.
 Accounts of the ensuing battle differ, but it is certain that Short was outnumbered at least 3 to 1 and the leader of the attack, Susumu Kotani, did die of injuries sustained during the battle.
 Robert Short was shot down and died of his injuries, which he sustained both during the attack and in the crash.
 Chinese officials rushed to the town of Szuhou to recover the crashed plane and Robert Short’s body.
-Short was given a hero’s funeral in Shanghai, which was attended but tens of thousands of Chinese citizens, many Chinese officials, and his own mother and brother.
+Short was given a hero’s funeral in Shanghai, which was attended by tens of thousands of Chinese citizens, many Chinese officials, and his own mother and brother.

 The Chinese hailed Short as a hero and built a monument at his gravesite in Szuhou, but the monument was destroyed during the Mao era in China.
 The citizens of Szuhou remade the memorial in 1986 (though the original gravesite is lost), and it still stands as of 2014.